Üveys Pasha: Background and Birth

-Üveys' mother was a harem girl whose name is not known, but because of her undisciplined manners she was expelled from the harem.
+Üveys' mother was a harem girl whose name is not known, but reportedly, due to her undisciplined manners, she was expelled from the harem.
 In Ottoman tradition, such girls were matched to a bey or to a well-to-do man.
-However, in her case she was already pregnant and Selim's son was born to a stepfather.
+However, in her case she was already pregnant with Selim's son at the time of her marriage, thus, Üveys was born to a stepfather.